CoolPluginsTeam/3r-elementor-timeline-widget/readme.txt

 === Vertical Timeline Widget for Elementor ===
 Contributors: satindersingh,coolplugins,narinder-singh,rafiul17
 Donate link: https://paypal.me/CoolPlugins/10USD/
-Tags: Elementor, addons, timeline, widget, roadmap Requires at least: 5.2
+Tags: Elementor, vertical-timeline, elementor-timeline, timeline, widget Requires at least: 5.2
 Tested up to: 6.8.3
 Stable tag: 2.6.1
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add Elementor Timeline Widget with easy way.
+Use a vertical timeline widget for Elementor to showcase your journey, story, milestones or roadmap in a clean Elementor timeline layout.

 == Description ==
 Adds Timeline Addons/Widgets that are specifically designed to be used in conjunction with the Elementor Page Builder.

 Video tutorial link: